-Safety and Efficacy of ALLO-605 an Anti-BCMA Allogeneic CAR T Cell Therapy in Patients With Relapsed/Refractory Multiple Myeloma ALLO-605
+Safety and Efficacy of ALLO-605 an Anti-BCMA Allogeneic CAR T Cell Therapy in Patients With Relapsed/Refractory Multiple Myeloma

 The purpose of the ALLO-605-201 study is to assess the safety, efficacy, and cell kinetics of ALLO605 in adults with relapsed or refractory multiple myeloma after a lymphodepletion regimen comprising fludarabine, cyclophosphamide, and ALLO-647.

-The following criteria is a partial list of reasons why patients may be eligible to participate in this clinical trial.
-Further evaluation with a medical professional is required.
+The following criteria is a partial list of reasons why patients may or may not be eligible to participate in this clinical trial.
+Further evaluation with a medical professional will be required to determine full eligibility.

 Inclusion Criteria: